Teresa Carvalho

 Teresa Kristina Carvalho (born 22 August 1984) is a Swedish politician.
+Her father is Portuguese and her mother is Swedish.

 Since September 2014, she serves as a Member of the Riksdag representing the constituency of Östergötland County.
 She was also elected as a Member of the Riksdag in September 2022.
 In October 2024, she was appointed the new justice policy spokesperson of the Social Democrats, succeeding Ardalan Shekarabi.

-Carvalho has stated on X that she has a fear of bananas.
-Bananaphobia can trigger nausea and anxiety.
-Fellow Swedish politician Paulina Brandberg is a Liberal who shares the same phobia, leading Carvalho to comment "on this issue we stand united against a common enemy".